jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O2/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: deactivate_tempfile at tempfile.c:127:2
-    CT: Jump to external code for _free
-    CF: Jump to external code for _free
-    CT: External code
-    RF: Jump to external code for _free
-  Occurrences: 22

-LibraryCallRemoved
-  Before events:
     CF: diffcore_rename_extended at diffcore-rename.c:1392:40
     CT: Jump to external code for _memset
     CF: Jump to external code for _memset